-In addition to following this Code, Personnel are expected to seek guidance in any case where there is a question about compliance with both the letter and spirit of our policies and applicable laws.
+In addition to following this Code, directors, employees, and officers are expected to seek guidance in any case where there is a question about compliance with both the letter and spirit of our policies and applicable laws.
 This Code is not a complete code of conduct.
 It sets forth general principles and does not supersede the specific policies and procedures that are in effect, such as conduct, disclosure, or other policies that are in effect from time to time.
-This Code and the obligations of Personnel are supplemented by the Company's standing policies including, without limitation, (i) the Anti-Corruption Policy; (ii) the Environmental, Social, and Governance (ESG) and Sustainability Policy; (iii) the Corporate Disclosure Policy; (iv) the Cybersecurity Policy; (v) the Insider Trading Policy; and (vi) the Whistleblower Policy.

 This Code will be reviewed periodically by the Corporate Governance and Nominating Committee of the Company and supplemented as required from time to time.
-The board of directors of the Company (the "Board") is ultimately responsible for monitoring compliance with this Code.
+The Board of Directors of the Company is ultimately responsible for monitoring compliance with this Code.